-Celo uses a Proof of Stake mechanism for selecting the validator set for a fixed period termed an epoch.
-Anyone can earn rewards by bonding Celo Gold and by participating in validator elections and governance proposals.
-Initially, the number of validators will be capped to one hundred nodes elected by Celo Gold holders.
+Celo uses a proof-of-stake mechanism for selecting the validator set for a fixed period termed an epoch.
+Anyone can earn rewards by locking CELO and by participating in validator elections and governance proposals.
+Initially, the number of validators will be capped to one hundred nodes elected by CELO holders.
 Validators earn additional fixed rewards in Celo Dollars to cover their costs plus margin.

 Celo uses an on-chain governance mechanism to manage and upgrade aspects of the protocol that reside in the Celo Core Contracts, and for a number of parameters used by the Celo Blockchain.
 This includes operations like upgrading smart contracts, adding new stable currencies, modifying the reserve target asset allocation, and changing how validator elections are decided.

 The Governance contract is set as “owner” for all of the Celo Core Contracts.
 This allows the protocol to carry out agreed governance proposals by executing code in the context of the Governance contract.
-Proposals are selected for consideration and voted on by Celo Gold holders using a weighted vote based on the same Locked Gold commitment used to vote to elect validators.
+Proposals are selected for consideration and voted on by CELO holders using a weighted vote based on the same Locked CELO commitment used to vote to elect validators.

 Celo provides extremely fast, secure synchronization to enable light clients to begin to track the current state of the Celo blockchain ledger almost immediately.
 This means that even wallet users with high latency, low bandwidth, or high cost data tariffs can use Celo.

 Celo introduces a scheme that incentivizes users to operate regular nodes.
 Light clients pay transaction fees to full nodes.
 Clients include in every transaction the address of a node which, when the transaction is processed, receives the fee.
-While a full node provides other services for which they receive no specific fee, we expect that failing to service these requests will cause clients to seek other full nodes that do, who will then receive fees when they next make a transaction.
+While a full node provides other services for which they receive no specific fee, it is expected that failing to service these requests will cause clients to seek other full nodes that do, who will then receive fees when they next make a transaction.

-Since light clients need not trust full nodes, as they can verify their work, this also provides the 'permissionless on-ramp' for users to earn cryptocurrency without already holding it that is missing in other Proof of Stake networks.
+Since light clients need not trust full nodes, as they can verify their work, this also provides the 'permissionless on-ramp' for users to receive CELO or Celo Dollars without already holding it that is missing in other proof-of-stake networks.

-Celo's stability mechanism can be seen as the decentralized version of the one-to-one issuance and redemption mechanisms of most fiat-backed stablecoins.
-Users create new Celo Dollar by sending 1 US Dollar worth of Celo Gold to the reserve, or burn a Celo Dollar by redeeming them for 1 US Dollar worth of Celo Gold.
+Celo's stability mechanism allows users to create a new Celo Dollar by sending 1 US Dollar worth of CELO to the reserve, or burn a Celo Dollar by redeeming it for 1 US Dollar worth of CELO.